cochrancj/ConcentrationGame/User_Story.md

 ------Concentration Game Pseudo Code------

-Store tiles (50 total - 25 of each) in two arrays.
+Build a game board containing 50 tiles.

+Build a 'pick your cards' function.

+Build two arrays of 25 tiles each (2 identical arrays) to store the tiles that will be used to populate the board.
-(create versions of this for the three card type options I want to build - marvel heroes + villains, owls & slightly different RGB values - if these images don't work, use 8-bit food icons + rgb values + geometrical shapes or Pokemon or tarot cards )
+    (create versions of this for the three card type options I want to build - marvel heroes + villains, owls & slightly different RGB values - if these images don't work, use 8-bit food icons + rgb values + geometrical shapes or Pokemon or tarot cards)

-use Math.floor & Math.random to randomize tiles in each array.
+Use Math.floor & Math.random to randomize tiles in each array.

 Populate board with the randomly selected tiles (class: face down).